conoromahony/soccer_lineup/README.md

   - The Bootstrap HTML and CSS front-end framework.
   - GitHub for version control.

+## Project Organization
+This project is organized into five Django applications:
+ - **game_lineups**: The "main" application for the project.
+It includes configuration settings for the overall project, as well as settings for how to handle all URLs for the project.
+ - **home**: Implements the Home page, the FAQs page, and the About page of the website.
+ - **lineups**: Implements the part of the website for generating and viewing game lineups.
+ - **team**: Implements the part of the website for setting up a team, including the roster of players.
+ - **users**: Implements user accounts for the website, including the creation of accounts and logging in and out.

 ## Directories and Files
  - **.env**
    A file for storing environment variable settings.